valentinludwig/RDM101-1/README.md

 *Hint: Look for the `Fork` buttom on the top-right.*

-This will "create a copy" of the lecture course material into your GitHub account.
+This will create a copy of the lecture course material into your GitHub account.

 In order to make changes, you need to clone the forked repository to your computer with the following command (substitute [YOUR_ACCOUNT_NAME] accordingly):